 Problems with vehicle's transmission.
 The first time the consumer took the vehicle in for service was for a noisy

 transmission and it was running rough.
 The dealer was unable to find a problem but topped of the fluid and reprogrammed the pcm.
 The dealer instructed the consumer to continue driving the vehicle and it would work itself out.
 The second visit was for the transmission again, however this time it was griding between first, second and third gears when cold.
 The dealer was unable to find a problem, but informed the consumer other Mustangs were having the problem and they were waiting on a bulleitn to see what could be done.
-It was 05/02/03 when this automatic transmission control module issue occurred.

 See all problems of the 2003 Ford Mustang.

 Traction control light on dashboard came on, and suddenly abs locked up for a couple seconds while vehicle was just being driven out of a parking lot.
 Consumer contacted manufacturer, and was informed that Ford was aware of problem.

 See all problems of the 2001 Ford Mustang.